dictu-lang/Dictu/docs/docs/collections.md

 #### + Operator

-Using the + operator on lists will extend and mutate the left hand list.
+Using the + operator on lists will join two lists and return a new list.
 It must be used on two values which are both lists.

 ```js